astronomer/airflow-guides/guides/kubepod-operator.md

 As shown in 'Example: Spin up a pod in the same cluster' below, you can define an entrypoint (`cmds`) and its arguments (`arguments`) for your container, these two fields can be used with Jinja templates.

+> **Note**: The following KPO arguments can be used with Jinja templates: image, cmds, arguments, env_vars, labels, config_file, pod_template_file and namespace.

 To specify environment variables for a pod it is possible to use the argument `env_vars` for individual variables or pass in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) via `volumes`.

 Management of distributed resources and balancing of workloads are some of the core functionalities of Kubernetes.
 The [Kubernetes Scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/) on the Kubernetes Control Plane matches each pod to the best physical or virtual machine (called Node in Kubernetes) possible.
 When using the KPO there are multiple ways to add information configuring this process: